-The European System of Central Banks (ESCB) consists of the European Central Bank (ECB) and the national central banks of the European Union (EU) Member States.1 The activities of the ESCB are carried out in accordance with establishing Treaty the European Community (Treaty) and the Statute of the European System of Central Banks and of the European Central Bank (Statute of the ESCB).
+The European System of Central Banks (ESCB) consists of the European Central Bank (ECB) and the central banks of the EU Member States (1).
+The activities of the ESCB are carried out in accordance with the Treaty on the Functioning of the European Union and the Statute of the European System of Central Banks and of the European Central Bank (hereinafter the 'Statute of the ESCB').
 The ESCB is governed by the decision-making bodies of the ECB.
 In this respect, the Governing Council of the ECB is responsible for the formulation of monetary policy, while the Executive Board is empowered to implement monetary policy according to the decisions made and guidelines laid down by the Governing Council.
-To the extent deemed possible and appropriate and with a view to ensuring operational efficiency, the ECB has recourse to the national central banks2 for carrying out the operations which form part of the tasks of the Eurosystem.
-The national central banks may, if necessary for the implementation of monetary policy, share amongst the Eurosystem members individual information, such as operational data, related to counterparties participating in Eurosystem operations.3 The Eurosystem's monetary policy operations are executed under uniform terms and conditions in all Member States.4
+To the extent deemed possible and appropriate and with a view to ensuring operational efficiency, the ECB has recourse to the NCBs (2) for carrying out the operations which form part of the tasks of the Eurosystem.
+The NCBs may, if necessary for the implementation of monetary policy, share amongst the Eurosystem operations (3).
+The Eurosystem's monetary policy operations are executed under uniform terms and conditions in all Member States (4).